quixio/quix-samples/csharp/starter/README.md

 # Sample template

-[This sample code](https://github.com/quixio/quix-samples/tree/main/csharp/empty) is a template for developing C# Quix Code Samples.
+[This code sample](https://github.com/quixio/quix-samples/tree/main/csharp/empty) is a template for developing C# Quix Code Samples.

 ## How to run